Jonathan902/CS182-project/README.md

 ### Experiment Models
 3. Vertically-Stacked RNN <br />
 4. Vertically-Stacked LSTM <br />
-5. Vertically-Stacked RNN with Tc as auxiliary output <br />
+5. Vertically-Stacked RNN with Tc as auxiliary target <br />
-6. Vertically-Stacked LSTM with Tc as auxiliary output <br />
+6. Vertically-Stacked LSTM with Tc as auxiliary target <br />

 *The implementation of training and testing loops are in [utils.py](utils.py)*

 ### Performance Evaluation
-At the end of the notebook, model performance is evaluated using the mse loss function <br /> visualization of loss over epoch for different models are also presented in the experiment notebook <br />
+At the end of the notebook, model performance is evaluated using the mse loss function <br /> Visualization of loss over epoch for different models are also presented in the experiment notebook <br />

-#### Referenc
+#### Reference
 https://www.crosstab.io/articles/time-series-pytorch-lstm/